BOTOX® for TMJ Treatment in San Francisco, CA

 Your TMJ treatment consultation is also an opportunity for our dentists to understand your TMJ symptoms and develop a comprehensive view of your neuromuscular health.

-What Are the Common TMJ Disorder Symptoms?
+Common TMJ Disorder Symptoms

 TMJ symptoms can manifest in such varied areas and ways that many sufferers of the condition don’t even realize the source of their discomfort.
 That’s why it is so important to keep regularly scheduled appointments with your dentist.